robdevops/dreadpi/README.md

 #### CONFIG

 At minimum, a data source must be confgured.
-You'll need to obtain API keys and replace XXX values for the API collectors to work.
+You'll need to obtain API keys and replace XXX values for the API collectors to work, but you can test with the default 'external_script' setting.
 ```
 dreadpi.cfg
 ```